Fabian Holland (footballer)

-Fabian Holland (born 11 July 1990) is a German professional footballer who plays as a left-back or defensive midfielder for and captains 2.
-Bundesliga club SV Darmstadt 98.
+Fabian Holland (born 11 July 1990) is a German professional footballer who plays as a left-back or defensive midfielder.

 Career

 Holland began his career in the youth teams of FSV Forst Borgsdorf, before joining Bundesliga club Hertha BSC in 2003.
 Working his way up through the youth divisions, he made the jump to the reserves in 2008, and started regularly as of the 2009–10 season.
 In summer 2010, Holland was diagnosed with Wolff–Parkinson–White syndrome, and had to undergo a heart operation.
 He recovered quickly from the operation, and began playing again in October 2010.
 In February 2011, he trained with the Hertha's team for the first time.
 On 21 April 2012, Holland made his Bundesliga debut when he started against 1.
 FC Kaiserslautern.
 Hertha were relegated that year, but Holland became more of a regular in the Hertha side during the 2012–13 2.
 Bundesliga season.
 Holland was loaned out to SV Darmstadt 98 for the 2014–15 season in the 2.
 Bundesliga where he became a regular and managed to get promoted to the Bundesliga.
 On 5 July 2015, Holland signed for Darmstadt 98 for two years.
 He got relegated in the 2016–17 Bundesliga season with Darmstadt.

 In the 2022–23 Bundesliga season Darmstadt secured promotion, Darmstadt got relegated again in the 2023-24 Bundesliga season.